TedTschopp/tedt.org/_posts/Drafts/2023-09-30-What-is-the-Märchen-Engine.md

 ---
-title: What Makes a Human?
+title: What is the Märchen Engine?
 date: 2023-09-30 14:03:56
 author:
   name: Ted Tschopp